 Chair Funded Anonymously

-Lehninger made a successful debut with the National Symphony Orchestra in 2007 at the Kennedy Center in Washington, D.C., and was invited to conduct the NSO again in 2008.
+Lehninger made a successful debut in 2007 with the National Symphony Orchestra at the Kennedy Center in Washington, D.C., and was invited to conduct the NSO again in 2008.
 During the 2007-08 season, Lehninger served under Placido Domingo as music advisor of the Youth Orchestra of the Americas, conducting concerts across South America with the ensemble of 120 musicians from more than 20 countries.

 David Lockington | Music Director Laureate